Call me on my blasphemy, but landing page optimization is akin to God’s work when it comes to PPC.

 Instead of going it alone and starting from scratch, what you need is a plan: a proven checklist based on data, real-world examples, and actionable insights to deliver you from the hell of low-converting landing pages.

-This guide is intensive — over 7,000 words as well as 93 real-world examples and formulas — but that doesn’t mean it needs to be complicated.
+This guide is intensive — more than 7,000 words and 93 real-world examples and formulas — but that doesn’t mean it needs to be complicated.

 1) The Goal: Yours … Not Theirs

 Let’s get one thing straight.
 Everything else in this guide is going to revolve around one principle, but it here it is again: